Matthew 6:19 Do not store up for yourselves treasures on earth . . . (20) But store up for yourselves treasures in heaven . . .

 Other Scriptures hinting at varying rewards:

-Matthew 16:27 For the Son of Man is going to come in his Father’s glory with his angels, and then he will reward each person according to what he has done.
+Matthew 16:27 For the Son of Man will come in the glory of his Father with his angels, and then he will render to everyone according to his deeds.

-1 Corinthians 3:8 The man who plants and the man who waters have one purpose, and each will be rewarded according to his own labor.
+1 Corinthians 3:8 Now he who plants and he who waters are the same, but each will receive his own reward according to his own labor.

-Revelation 2:23 I will strike her children dead.
-Then all the churches will know that I am he who searches hearts and minds, and I will repay each of you according to your deeds.
+Revelation 2:23 I will kill her children with Death, and all the assemblies will know that I am he who searches the minds and hearts.
+I will give to each one of you according to your deeds.

-Revelation 22:12 Behold, I am coming soon!
-My reward is with me, and I will give to everyone according to what he has done.
+Revelation 22:12 Behold, I come quickly.
+My reward is with me, to repay to each man according to his work.